 John M. Starcher, Jr., Esq.

 John Starcher is president and CEO of Bon Secours Mercy Health.
-As the leader of one of the largest health care systems in the U.S., Starcher oversees the development of system strategies and operations for 48 Mercy Health and Bon Secours hospitals and more than 1,000 sites of care across Ohio, Kentucky, New York, Maryland, Virginia, South Carolina and Florida, as well as five locations across Ireand.
-Bon Secours Mercy Health employs more than 60,000 people including 2,100 employed U.S. providers and 450 Irish consultants, and has net operating revenue of more than $8 billion.
+As the leader of one of the largest health care systems in the U.S., Starcher oversees the development of system strategies and operations for 51 Mercy Health and Bon Secours hospitals and more than 1,000 sites of care across Ohio, Kentucky, New York, Maryland, Virginia, South Carolina and Florida, as well as five locations across Ireland.
+Bon Secours Mercy Health employs more than 60,000 people including 2,600 employed U.S. providers and 450 Irish consultants, and has pro forma net operating revenue of more than $10 billion.

 Starcher was the former president and chief executive officer of Health Management Associates (HMA), an integrated acute care delivery system with 71 hospitals across 15 states.
 He guided HMA through its successful sale to Community Health Systems.
 Prior to becoming HMA president and CEO, Starcher served as president of HMA’s Eastern Group.